tobpe/webssh-proxy/README.md

 # websocket-myssh-tunnel (python3 based)

-Union of Shellinabox Frontend and Asyncssh Backend, using WebSocket to build SSH Tunnel, providing more features compared with original Shellinabox.
+Union of Shellinabox Frontend and Asyncssh Backend, using WebSocket to build SSH Tunnel, providing more features compared with original Shellinabox, such as Secure FTP.

 --------------------------------------------------------

 *Features of websocket-myssh-tunnel*:

 - Inherit from Shellinabox: UTF-8 Support, Color Terminal, Beep Sound, OnScreen Keyboard, ..
 - Tunnel Feature Support: Able to connect an another SSH server
 - Quick Cleaning: Able to detect the abnormally exited session and instantly close the corresponding session resources (Shellinabox will hang running processes for a while when users abnormally quit the session)
+- sFTP support: file transfer between local PC and remote SSH, including FTP get, FTP put.
+Huge-file transfer is supported.

 *Supported All mainstream browsers*: